XSpiritWizardX/TradeToad/README.md

-add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit
+add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit add stuff to readme for a git commit